 If you come during the winter season, accommodation options might appear starting from the station itself if you arrive by bus.
 There are different agents who might approach you with the deals.
 Further on, while walking on the streets, some people stop by and ask if you are looking for accommodation.

-I’ve stayed at Allepey 3 palms guesthouse, because I bumped into Saji (the house owner) on the bus stand.
-It’s kind of a budget guesthouse/homestay.
+I’ve stayed at Allepey 3 palms guesthouse (aff. link) because I bumped into Saji (the house owner) on the bus stand.
+It’s a budget guesthouse/homestay.
 There are both dorm sharing options and private rooms, yet it’s a home partially remade as a guesthouse.
 Saji is very hospitable.
 He can help you out with activities around and he has even his own boats where he runs eco-friendly trips around Alleppey.

-About accommodation: the rooms are very simplistic – just the basic necessities.
-Saji’s mother prepares delicious dinners and everyone gathers in the common area for food.
+About accommodation: the rooms are clean and have all basic necessities.
+Saji’s mother prepares delicious dinners and everyone gathers in the common area for food in the evenings.
 The dinner is included in the price.
-The guest house is a walking distance away from the boat and bus stations as well as cafe area.
+The guest house is a walking distance away from the boat and bus stations as well as the cafe street.

 There is also a local beach in Alleppey, but I wouldn’t recommend it.
-It’s quite dirty and conservative.
-You will see people jumping on the waves mainly dressed in pants/suits and leaving snacks trash on the sand (Why, Indians, why??!!).
+It’s more of a picnic spot for locals, so you might expect some extra trash from the snacks on the sand.
+Also, you will see people jumping on the waves mainly dressed in pants/suits.
+Nevertheless, Alappuzha beach has scenic sunsets.

 - While walking through the touristy part of the backwater villages, I’ve spotted two homestays.
 Range – 1500-2000 INR and include all meals (as there are no cafes in the village areas).
 They even had a mark of TripAdvisor logo.
 If you are looking for some village homestay in backwaters, consider checking out.

 - Coming by train?
-If you feel hungry, there is one of the best IRCTC canteens I’ve discovered during my whole traveling by train experience.
+If you feel hungry, there is one of the best IRCTC canteens I’ve discovered during my whole train experience in India.
 It’s in the station itself.
 The food is budget (Fish thali 50 INR), tasty and cooks roam around in white caps.

-- I think, it’s better to plan your experience in the following way: arrive in the afternoon and spend the next day from the early morning in backwaters.
+- In my opinion, it’s better to plan your experience in the following way: arrive in the afternoon and spend the next day from the early morning in backwaters.

 Alleppey is well connected to other tourist destinations.
 There are several buses and trains from Ernakulam/Trivandrum daily.
 There is one bus daily from Munnar.
 Check the bus schedule here.